 ALL BY MYSELF

-Then some friends were at the house one evening and I was whining about how unhappy I was with the placement of my glass table.
-It was either too far this way or that way and at the wrong angle.
-It had to be just right; I had to be able to see the flowers on the balcony while working on the computer and I didn’t want to sit directly under that heavy chandelier.
-Tony asked where I wanted the damned thing and when I showed him he lay down on the floor, on his back, placed the balls of his feet against the base of the table, and nudged it slowly along the carpet into almost the exact spot where I wanted it to be.
-It was such a simple, brilliant way to move a heavy object I got down on the floor immediately and tried it myself.
-It worked, and with no strain.
-Over the next few days I lay down on the floor and moved this heavy glass table around the room all by myself until I got it just where I wanted it.
+Then a bunch of friends came to the house one evening and I whined and complained about the placement of my table.
+It was too far this way or that way and at the wrong angle; either I couldn’t see the flowers on the balcony or I couldn’t bear sitting directly under the chandelier.
+Tony, a slender decorator, asked where exactly did I want the damned thing, and I showed him.
+He lay down on the floor, on his back, placed the balls of his feet against the base of the table, and nudged it slowly with his toes along the carpet to almost precisely where I wanted it.
+It was such a simple idea I lay down on my back and tried it myself.
+It worked.

 I carried my sledgehammer onto the battle field and swung it over my head until it whirred

 and brought him to his knees.

 I hissed and scowled and walked around his